Hungary national football team: 2010s

 The Hungary national under-20 team head coach Sándor Egervári was appointed as head coach for the senior side ahead of Euro 2012 qualifying in which Hungary were drawn against Finland, Moldova, the Netherlands, San Marino and Sweden.
 Hungary won six, drew one and lost three games as they finished the group in third place with 19 points.
 During the qualification process, in September 2011, Hungary reached the 27th place in the FIFA World Ranking, their highest position to date.
 At the end of the year, the national team played Liechtenstein as a commemoration of the recently deceased Flórián Albert, the only Hungarian football player to win the Ballon d'Or.

 Hungary were drawn in Group D in their 2014 World Cup qualifying, along with the Netherlands, Turkey, Romania, Estonia and Andorra.
 They amassed 14 points entering the penultimate round of games, but suffered a joint national record defeat 8–1 to the Netherlands, which resulted in the resignation of head coach Sándor Egervári.
 For their final group game, a 2–0 win against Andorra, Hungary were led by caretaker manager József Csábi.
 They finished in third place in the group, on 17 points, missing out on qualification.
-After the match, striker Ádám Szalai gave a press conference delivering a poignant scathing monologue about his perception of "continuously lying to our supporters" when it came to suggesting that the team had a chance against current leading teams of the world.
-Similar sentiments have been expressed before by midfielder Szabolcs Huszti.
-During this period, a film crew began filming the team during both their preparations and matches; the film, Még 50 perc was eventually released in 2016 just before Euro 2016.

 Attila Pintér was appointed as head coach of the national team in December 2013.
 Some had seen this decision as controversial, given Pintér's low popularity with fans and players alike.
 The team played their first game at the newly constructed Groupama Arena on 7 September 2014, a 2–1 defeat to Northern Ireland in Euro 2016 qualifying.
 Pintér was subsequently dismissed, with Pál Dárdai appointed as a temporary replacement for three matches.
 He turned down an offer to manage the team on a permanent basis, but was kept on.
-Subsequently, Dardai was at Hertha BSC, where he had been passing youth coach, was promoted to manager of the first team, but he remained still coach.
-In the summer of 2015, he resigned as coach of the Hungarian national team to devote himself to his work as Hertha manager.
-He was eventually replaced by the German sports director of the Hungarian Football Association, Bernd Storck, in July 2015.
-Storck exercised incidentally continue from the post of Sports Director of the Association.